-The wedding day is over, and you have come home from your honeymoon to a mountain of wonderful gifts from your loving family and friends.
+The wedding day is over, and you have just come home from your honeymoon to a mountain of wonderful gifts from your loving family and friends.
 You can't wait to start using your new toaster or beautiful set of kitchen knives.
 And that sheet set from your aunt and uncle is perfect for your new bed.

 But then, as you look around, you realize that before you can really enjoy the gifts, you need to write thank you notes for every single thing.
 It's fine to take a day or two to recover, but don't wait too long to express your gratitude for the bounty.

 As soon as possible after the wedding, you should send thank you notes to everyone who has given you a gift.
 Some experts say it must be done within three months, while others are more lenient and give you up to a year.
 Remember that the longer you procrastinate the more difficult it becomes.

 When to Write Thank You Cards for Wedding Gifts

 The best policy is to do it immediately after you get home from your honeymoon.
 This may take a month or two of spending hours every weekend at the kitchen table working on it, but it's important to show your appreciation for all of your wedding gifts.

 Most people know it’s polite to thank gift givers, but there’s more to it than saying or emailing a simple “Thank you” for a wedding gift.
 If someone has gone to the trouble of giving you a present for your new marriage, you can take the time to send a handwritten thank you card that is personal and specific.
 Make sure you keep a running list of all the gifts as they come in so you don’t forget where everything came from.